Introducing the Novatron, a novel mirror fusion concept: Conclusion

-The mirror machine concept holds the potential for a compact reactor capable of confining fusion plasmas at high temperatures and high beta values.
-However, previous mirror machines have encountered challenges due to asymmetry, leading to neoclassical losses, and kinetic instabilities such as DCLC instabilities.
+Mirror machine concepts hold potential for compact fusion power plants, capable of confining plasmas at high temperatures and high $\beta$ values.
+Previous mirror machines however, have encountered challenges due to asymmetry resulting from measures taken to eliminate interchange instability, leading to neoclassical losses, and from kinetic instabilities such as DCLC modes.

-The Novatron concept, as discussed in this paper, is designed to address these issues.
-It aims to suppress DCLC modes without (or with significantly reduced) plasma flow, which would otherwise cool the central plasma.
-Additionally, its axisymmetric design prevents neoclassical losses.

-However, the presence of magnetic null regions could potentially lead to nonadiabaticity and the creation of hollow density profiles at the device’s center. \cite{Baker1984} have demonstrated that solutions can be implemented to mitigate these issues.
-Current efforts are focused on simulations and theoretical studies to optimize plasma shape and position.

-In conclusion, the Novatron’s innovative approaches to overcoming the challenges faced by mirror machines suggest that it has the potential to achieve record high triple products.
-This makes it a promising avenue for future research and development in the field of fusion energy.